-IFRS 13, Fair Value Measurements
+iii) Application of IFRS 13 Fair Value Measurement

-On May 12, 2011, the IASB issued guidance on the fair value measurement disclosure requirements for IFRS.
-This standard aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRSs.
-The requirements, which are largely aligned between IFRSs and US GAAP, do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within IFRSs.
+The Company has applied the requirements of IFRS 13 Fair Value Measurement in the current period.
+IFRS 13 improves consistency and reduces complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRSs.
+The requirements do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within IFRS.
+In general, the application of IFRS 13 has resulted in additional disclosures in the Company's consolidated financial statements.